ahirsch17/SamePath/README.md

 	•	📱 Clean Mobile UI – Minimal, friendly, and built for students
 	•	✅ Onboarding Flow – Easy startup with verification and privacy control

-⸻

 🚧 Development Status

 SamePath is in active development and currently being tested using Expo Go.

-The following are working or in progress:
-	•	✅ VT email verification
-	•	✅ Password security and Terms agreement
-	•	✅ Onboarding screens (setup, contact sync, location permissions)
-	•	✅ Basic contact matching preview
-	•	🔜 Class schedule input and matching logic
-	•	🔜 Backend for account storage and match management

-⸻

 📦 Future Plans
 	•	🔔 Push notifications for nearby matches or overlaps